Our Team

 Erica was published in APA’s Division 39 Division Review Journal in 2021 – “The Restorative Classroom: A Psychoanalytic Playground in a Public School”, winning the Schillinger Prize for this essay.
 She has presented papers and cases on relationship-based, trauma-informed practice in Washington DC, Chicago, and Nashville for various national organizations.
 Erica enjoys spending time with her family and being outside in the beautiful Upper Valley of Vermont and New Hampshire.

-Cheyenne has been affiliated with Averte for about 4 years, working as a support staff at the Bradford House full time and then eventually part time.
-Cheyenne has a bachelor’s degree in Psychology from Southern New Hampshire University in 2020 while continuing to work in the mental health field.
+Cheyenne Dunnells has been part of the Averte team for nearly four years, beginning as full-time support staff at the Bradford House before moving into a part-time role while completing her bachelor’s degree in Psychology from Southern New Hampshire University in 2020.

 Jeff is Averte’s Program Manager for the Hanover House.
 He started working for the company in 2010 when it was Merry Meadow Farm.
 After working as support staff for 10 years at the Hanover House, the opportunity to manage presented itself.
 With the experience & knowledge of the day to day operations of house & medications, it was a seamless transition.